 What is chana masala?

-Chana masala – literally 'chickpeas with mixed spices' – is a curry dish consisting of high-protein chickpeas, tomatoes, aromatics, and spices.
+Chana masala – literally 'chickpeas with mixed spices' – is a curry dish consisting of chickpeas, tomatoes, aromatics, and spices.
 It is arguably the most popular vegetarian dish in India and South Asia.

 Featuring simple store-cupboard ingredients in the form of tins and dried spices, chana masala has become a staple in vegetarian and vegan cooking across the globe.